Kevin-Oudai/django-legal/README.md

 ]
 ```

-Include the app's URLs (for the acceptance gate and the “current version” view):
+Include the app's URLs (for the acceptance gate and the current version view):

 ```python
 # urls.py